 O 1.
 To develop strategies: to create a cross-sectorial approach for the development of national circular economy and bioeconomy strategies that are integrated into a broader, common strategy in all countries of CEE region aligned to the EU bioeconomy strategy and the common BIOEAST Initiative goals.

 O 3.
 To identify common challenges and validate common research areas: to map specific challenges for a Strategic Research and Innovation Agenda and foster innovative multidisciplinary research and cooperation activities at national and macro-regional level.
-These should address the relevant common challenges of the BIOEAST Initiative member countries by means of com-mon work carried out by experts, researchers and governmental officers as a follow up to the Vis-egrad4+3 Common Declaration as a starting point for the discussion .
+These should address the relevant common challenges of the BIOEAST Initiative member countries by means of common work carried out by experts, researchers and governmental officers as a follow-up to the Visegrad4+3 Common Declaration and a starting point for the discussion .